angelomilan/ethereum-guides/GPU-cloud_mining.md

 # Ethereum cloud mining for dummies

-![who wants to learn about ethereum uh](https://github.com/angelomilan/ethereum-guides/blob/master/images/250.gif) LET THE ETHEREUM FORUM GUYS NOW WHEN COMPLETE
+![who wants to learn about ethereum uh](https://github.com/angelomilan/ethereum-guides/blob/master/images/250.gif) LET THE ETHEREUM FORUM GUYS KNOW WHEN COMPLETE

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_